simon-hall-970/WebAudioExploration/README.md

 - Sample volume control for each beat to create dynamic variation, control accents, play ghost notes, etc.

 #### To fix
-- stutter when changing velocity during playback. solve: use local state for display to get continuous visual feedback then push to global state to be used for volume control during playback.
+- SOLVED stutter when changing velocity during playback. solve: use local state for display to get continuous visual feedback then push to global state to be used for volume control during playback.

+- add track during playback causes error due to no buffer.

+- some samples (kick drum) have an audible end to them as the white noise is cut off abruptly when the sample ends.
+Solutions - Check if there is a WebAudioAPI gate with a soft release that could tail off the end of the sample.
+If this doesn't work use linear ramp to 0 and the duration parameter of the samplebuffer object in conjunction with the start time to set a volume ramp from whatever the current sample volume down to zero starting from a few milliseconds before end of the sample.
+At this point the solution will apply to all samples but in later iterations could be turned on and off or user controlled.